 “Enabling this option further lowers the amount of cellular or WiFi data used during a VoIP call,” the description reads.
 The feature, as of now, is only available on WhatsApp for iOS apps and is yet to show up on other clients.

 WhatsApp introduced voice calling in April earlier this year.
 Since its first appearance on the Android client in February, it has been rolled out to all other mobile clients as well, including on WhatsApp for Windows Phone just a week ago.

 Voice calling over the internet is one of the areas that has many companies interested.
 Facebook, which owns WhatsApp, announced in April this year that its marquee Messenger client now accounts for 10 percent of all global VoIP calls.

-One issue with voice calling over VoiP, however, is that they eat up too much data.
-This makes them not as feasible alternative to traditional cellular calls.
+One issue with voice calling over VoIP, however, is that they eat up too much data.
+This makes them not a feasible alternative to traditional cellular calls.
 And this is where many companies are investing heavily.

 WhatsApp’s competition Hike messenger, for instance, earlier this year acquired Zip Phone, a YCombinator-backed company that detects and automatically routes calls through 3G or Wi-Fi connection when possible.
 Furthermore, Zip Phone is able to provide Hike the technology to facilitate voice calls even on spotty internet connections.

 Hat Tip: Zaheen